scipy/scipy/doc/source/tutorial/signal.rst

 Note that the units presented in the table above are not unambiguous, e.g., :math:`\text{V}^2\text{s} / \text{Hz} = \text{V}^2\text{s}^2 = \text{V}^2/
 \text{Hz}^2`.
-When using the absolute value of :math:`|X(f) / \tau|` of the amplitude spectrum, it is called magnitude spectrum.
+When using the absolute value of :math:`|X(f) / \tau|` of the amplitude spectrum, it is called a magnitude spectrum.
 Furthermore, note that the naming scheme of the representations is not consistent and varies in literature.

 For real-valued signals the so-called "onesided" spectral is often utilized.
 It only uses the non-negative frequencies (due to :math:`X(-f)= \conj{X}(f)` if